Duquesne Spy Ring: Fritz Duquesne

 Once the FBI discovered through Sebold that Duquesne was again in New York operating as a German spy, director J. Edgar Hoover provided a background briefing to President Franklin Roosevelt.
 FBI agent Raymond Newkirk, using the name Ray McManus, was now assigned to DUNN and he rented a room immediately above Duquesne's apartment near Central Park and used a hidden microphone to record Duquesne's conversations.
 But monitoring Duquesne's activities proved to be difficult.
 As Newkirk described it, "The Duke had been a spy all of his life and automatically used all of the tricks in the book to avoid anyone following him...He would take a local train, change to an express, change back to a local, go through a revolving door and keep going on right around, take an elevator up a floor, get off, walk back to the ground, and take off in a different entrance of the building."
 Duquesne also informed Sebold that he was certain he was under surveillance, and he even confronted one FBI agent and demanded that he stop tracking him, a story confirmed by agent Newkirk.

 In a letter to the Chemical Warfare Service in Washington, D.C., Duquesne requested information on a new gas mask.
 He identified himself as a "well-known, responsible and reputable writer and lecturer."
 At the bottom of the letter, he wrote, "Don't be concerned if this information is confidential, because it will be in the hands of a good, patriotic citizen."
 A short time later, the information he requested arrived in the mail and a week later it was being read by intelligence officers in Berlin.

-He served his sentence in Leavenworth Federal Penitentiary in Kansas, where he was mistreated and beaten by other inmates.
-In 1954, he was released due to ill health, having served 14 years, and died indigent, at City Hospital on Welfare Island (now Roosevelt Island), New York City, on May 24, 1956, at the age of 78.
+Duquesne was found guilty of espionage and sentenced to 18 years in prison.
+He received a concurrent two-year sentence and was fined $2,000 for violating the Foreign Agents Registration Act.
+Duquesne served his sentence in Leavenworth Federal Penitentiary in Kansas, where he was mistreated and beaten by other inmates.
+In 1954, he was released due to ill health, having served fourteen years, and died indigent, at City Hospital on Welfare Island (now Roosevelt Island), New York City, on May 24, 1956, at the age of 78.